-- Talking to parents about their child before their child starts in our school; - Children have the opportunity to spend time with their teacher before starting school during transfer sessions; - Supporting children through the transition from pre-school to Reception with the children attending part time at the start of the Autumn term.
-This is also to support staff and parents in getting to know each other as well as the children. - Inviting all parents to an induction meeting during the term before their child starts school. - Encouraging parents to talk to the child's teacher if there are any concerns.
-There is a formal meeting for parents twice a year at which the teacher and the parent discuss the child's progress with the teacher.
-Parents receive a report on their child's attainment and progress at the end of each school year; - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: stay and play sessions, celebration assemblies, school visits and visit the classroom days - Providing parents an opportunity to celebrate their child's learning and development by completing the Tapestry recording software, which informs planning and provision; - Sharing and completing the Home / School Agreement - Provide a quiet and confidential area where parents are able to discuss any concerns.
+- talking to parents about their child before their child starts in our school; - the children have the opportunity to spend time with their teacher before starting school during transfer sessions; - support children through the transition from pre-school to Reception with the children attending part time during the first two weeks.
+This is also to support staff and parents in getting to know each other as well as the children. - inviting all parents to an induction meeting during the term before their child starts school. - encouraging parents to talk to the child's teacher if there are any concerns.
+There is a formal meeting for parents twice a year at which the teacher and the parent discuss the child's progress in private with the teacher.
+Parents receive a report on their child's attainment and progress at the end of each school year; - arranging a range of activities throughout the year that encourage collaboration between child, school and parents: stay and play sessions, celebration assemblies, school visits and visit the classroom days - providing parents an opportunity to celebrate their child's learning and development by completing "wow" moments which inform planning and provision; - written agreement with home, school and the child - ensuring all parents know that their child's teacher and teaching assistant - provide a quiet and confidential area where parents are able to discuss any concerns.